 Our survey respondents are pretty financially savvy—61% said the first thing on their home improvement to-do list was to assess their finances and decide how they’re going to tackle this financially, way before they pick up a copy of Architectural Digest or a sledgehammer.
 (Interestingly though, 5% would take the “grab the sledgehammer first” approach, while 10% said their first action is to check Pinterest for inspiration).

 The “checking the bank account” step of the process seems to be where a lot of homeowners get stuck.
 63% said money is the main reason they’re not able to take on the home improvement projects they want to, and 62% say they’ve been forced to put a project or renovation on hold due to finances.
 Of those who’ve had to press pause on a project for financial reasons, 33% said they later regretted not following through.
 To get an idea of how much your next renovation project will cost, use this Home Improvement Cost Calculator.

 Where is that money being directed instead?
 Not a big surprise to us, since we’re intimately familiar with how much of a burden debt can be, but 43% of respondents said paying off existing debt was the biggest financial priority, followed by saving for retirement.
 Only 15% said that saving for a home improvement project was their top financial priority—which may explain why more than 26% said they would put a future home improvement on a credit card.
-Only 13% would take advantage of a low-interest-rate personal loan, with 57% choosing to save for a project in a dedicated savings account.
+Only 13% would take advantage of a low-interest-rate home improvement loan, with 57% choosing to save for a project in a dedicated savings account.